giovanniboscu/continuous-section-field/docs/csftutorial.md

 Although CSF is implemented as a Python engine, it can be used **without programming** through the **CSFReader** tool.
 In these tutorials, the working directory is set **immediately after cloning** the repository.

 > **[rectangle/](https://github.com/giovanniboscu/continuous-section-field/tree/main/actions-examples/rectangle)  Complete worked example covering all available actions on a tapered rectangular section — plots, reports, solver exports, and three weight law alternatives.
-Run with `python3 -m csf.CSFActions geometry.yaml actions.yaml`.**
+Run with `csf-actions geometry.yaml actions.yaml`.**

 After the installation, create your case folder structure (outside or inside the repo, depending on your workflow), for example: